START TODAY! | 7 DAY FREE TRIAL

 In my practice as a dietitian, I’ve found different approaches click for different people — there is not one perfect approach.
 When designing a balanced meal plan for women wanting to lose weight and eat more wholesome foods, I aim for about 30 – 50% carbs each day.
 Almost every gram of carb comes from whole grains, fruits, and vegetables — so even if you aren’t following a meal plan, you can focus on increasing these three things.

 Additionally, I restrict refined sugars, only allowing those sugars that are found naturally in foods such as fruit (fructose) and milk (lactose).
 To balance the good carbs, I also average 100 – 112 grams of protein each day — approximately 30% of a diet plan.
 This leaves the rest of the “plate” for good fats (think avocado, healthy oils, nuts, and seeds).
-You can find this meal plan alongside the Moms Into Fitness workouts.
+You can find these meal plans alongside the Moms Into Fitness workouts.

 Like many things, you want to consider what is healthy AND sustainable for you as a mom.
 When it comes to some of the most popular diets on the market today there are a few things you should know and precautions you should take before diving in.